Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # Compatibility:
 Plugin should be completely compatible with native and any of user themes, as it uses default Discord colour variables.<br />
 I use [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord) and can only track problems that appears there.
 Even though, the plugin should function correctly with BetterDiscord, since it was made as a [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) plugin.<br />
-Plugin also uses [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js).<br />
+Plugin also uses [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) and [gifsicle](http://www.lcdf.org/gifsicle/).<br />
+Performance on operating systems other than Windows was not tested, it is likely that some functionality may not works on different OS.<br />

 # Installation
 1) Install [EnhancedDiscord](https://enhanceddiscord.com/EnhancedDiscord.exe) or [BetterDiscord](https://github.com/rauenzi/BBDInstaller/releases/latest/download/BandagedBD.exe);<br />